In this section, we will use a chart to visualize the data from the table below.

 So, when should you not use this diagram?

-Creating a Sankey chart in Excel without add-ins can be challenging and time-consuming.
+Creating charts in Excel without add-ins can be challenging and time-consuming.
 Here are some key limitations:

 Let’s recap everything we’ve discussed.

-We now know that a Sankey Chart in Excel is one of the most effective ways to capture your audience’s attention and present your data story clearly.
+We now know that this type of chart in Excel is a powerful way to capture your audience’s attention and present your data story clearly.

 If you’re working in Google Sheets or Power BI, you can also create similar visuals by following our guides on these platforms.